mjclobo/CWT_Multi/docs/CWTmath.rst

 CWT_Multi for their specific application.
 We present ideas and illustrations, rather than comprehensive maths.
 Future pages in this documentation will cover the mathematic details.
-For now, we refer the reader to Lobo et al. (2024), and include additional references at the bottom of this page.
+For now, we refer the reader to Lobo et al. (2024) and references therein.

 Tidal species and constituents